marcobellaccini/JEA-AdmComm/README.md

 # JEA-AdmComm
-JEA-AdmComm is a tool that allows certain users to start a specific program with administrative privileges in Microsoft Windows.
+JEA-AdmComm is a tool that allows certain users to start some specific programs with administrative privileges in Microsoft Windows.

-Selected users will be able to start that program in privileged mode just by clicking on a link, without entering any password.
+Selected users will be able to start those programs in privileged mode just by clicking on a link, without entering any password.

-It's a PowerShell module that leverages [JEA](https://docs.microsoft.com/en-us/powershell/jea/overview) and [PsExec](https://docs.microsoft.com/en-us/sysinternals/downloads/psexec) to let certain unprivileged users run a specific process with full administrative privileges.
+It's a PowerShell module that leverages [JEA](https://docs.microsoft.com/en-us/powershell/jea/overview) and [PsExec](https://docs.microsoft.com/en-us/sysinternals/downloads/psexec) to let certain unprivileged users run specific processes with full administrative privileges.

 Technically, it uses JEA to run PsExec with administrative rights, which in turn runs the specific process with the privileges of the System account.